knpuniversity/symfony4/README.md

-# Stellar Development with Symfony 4
+# File Uploads in Symfony

 Well hi there!
-This repository holds the code and script for the [Stellar Development with Symfony 4](https://knpuniversity.com/screencast/symfony4) course on KnpUniversity.
+This repository holds the code and script for the [File Uploads in Symfony](https://symfonycasts.com/screencast/symfony-uploads) course on SymfonyCasts.

 ## Setup